genomehubs/genomehubs-dot-org/src/html/index.md

 ![Linking GenomeHubs](genomehubs-logo-multi.png)

 As more taxa are included in Ensembl genome browsers through GenomeHubs, individual hubs will increasingly be linked by shared taxa, whether included as focal species, reference assemblies or outgroups.
-By including shared taxa in comparative analyses (gene trees and whole genome alignments) run and imported into the Ensembl compara database format using  GenomeHubs containers will provide a substantial resource for comparative analyses.
+By including shared taxa in comparative analyses (gene trees and whole genome alignments) run and imported into the Ensembl compara database format using GenomeHubs containers, a network of GenomeHubs will provide a substantial resource for comparative analyses.
 Having the data in a standardised format and accessible through the Ensembl API will open up opportunities to discover phylogenetically independent contrasts and to test hypotheses developed in a single clade by running the same API scripts on additional clades for which suitable data are available.